Nebulanomi/DevOps-The-Hard-Way-Azure/2-Terraform-AZURE-Services-Creation/4-Create-AKS-Cluster-IAM-Roles.md

 After creating the AKS cluster and IAM roles, consider these questions:
 1. Why is it important to use managed identities with AKS?
-2. How does RBAC enhance the security of your AKS cluster?
+2. How does Azure RBAC enhance the security of your AKS cluster compared to basic RBAC?
 3. What are the benefits of using federated identity credentials?
+4. How does auto-scaling help with cost optimization and performance?
+5. Why are availability zones important for production workloads?
+6. What security benefits do network policies provide?

-## 💡 Pro Tip
+## 💡 Pro Tips

+1. **Migration from Existing Clusters**: If upgrading from a previous version of this tutorial:
+   - Kubernetes 1.33 requires a cluster upgrade procedure
+   - Azure RBAC is now enabled by default for enhanced security
+   - Auto-scaling may affect your cost structure but improves efficiency
+   - Network policies may require reviewing existing pod communication patterns

+2. **Security Best Practices**:
-Consider enabling Azure Policy for Kubernetes to enforce organisational standards and assess compliance at scale for your AKS clusters.
+   - Enable Azure Policy for Kubernetes to enforce organisational standards and assess compliance at scale
+   - Regularly review and audit RBAC permissions
+   - Monitor cluster logs through the integrated Log Analytics workspace

+3. **Cost Optimization**:
+   - Auto-scaling will automatically adjust node count based on demand
+   - Use spot instances for non-critical workloads to reduce costs
+   - Monitor resource usage through Azure Monitor